Level Up

 Share the link to our ambassador hub with your colleagues. www.autismnjambassador.org

 Organize a school-wide Dress Down Day for autism awareness.
+Visit our fundraising section for tips to Level Up your event!

 Print out an autism fact sheet and add to teacher mailboxes.